Towards Understanding Gradient Flow Dynamics of Homogeneous Neural Networks Beyond the Origin: Introduction

 \section{Introduction}

-Modern deep neural networks have a surprisingly good generalization behavior when trained using gradient-based methods, even when having sufficient capacity to overfit their training set.
+Modern deep neural networks have a surprisingly good generalization behavior when trained via gradient-based methods, even when having sufficient capacity to overfit the training set.
 A widespread belief is that the training algorithm induces \emph{implicit regularization}, which leads to solutions with favorable generalization performance \citep{soudry_ib}.
-This has motivated several works to study the training dynamics of neural networks in variety of settings including, for example, the \emph{Neural Tangent Kernel} (NTK)/large initialization regime \citep{ntk, chizat_lazy, arora_exact}, late phase of training homogeneous networks with classification loss \citep{Lyu_ib, ji_matus_align}, and linear and two-layer neural networks \citep{cohen_mtx_fct,ji_gradient,chizat_inf, abbe_msp}.
+This has motivated several works to study the training dynamics of neural networks in variety of settings including, for example, the \emph{Neural Tangent Kernel} (NTK)/large initialization regime \citep{ntk, chizat_lazy, arora_exact}, late phase of training homogeneous networks with classification loss \citep{Lyu_ib, ji_matus_align}, and linear and non-linear neural networks \citep{cohen_mtx_fct,ji_gradient,timor_lr,chizat_inf,jacot_rank,abbe_msp}.

 This paper studies the training dynamics of neural networks in the small initialization regime\textemdash an important yet not fully understood area.
 Understanding this regime is particularly important because, for small initialization, neural networks trained via gradient descent operate in the \textit{feature learning} regime, allowing them to learn underlying features present in the data \citep{fl_yang,geiger_feature,mei_mean}.
 Also, smaller initialization has been observed to lead to better generalization in various tasks \citep{chizat_lazy, geiger_feature}.
 However, the highly non-linear evolution of the weights in this regime poses significant challenges towards understanding the training dynamics.